ReggieVW/cvat-utils/README.md

 }
 ```

-For the person we have the following annotations:<br />
+For the person object we have the following annotations:<br />
 ```bash
 annotations:[{
   "id"           : int, → Each annotation also has an id (unique to all other annotations)